 Some organic compounds dissolve in water and some are not.
 There are some reasons which will decide solubility of organic compounds in water.
-This lesson we identify those soluble compounds and why they dissolve in water.
+In this lesson, we identify those soluble compounds and why they dissolve in water with reasons.

 In this tutorial, we study which organic compounds are soluble in water and why they dissolve?
 Sometimes we can see rather than solubility, organic compounds react with water and dissolve or make precipitates.

 When there are hydrogen bonds ( F-H , O-H , N-H , Cl-H bonds can make hydrogen bonds ) between organic compound and water molecules, ability of dissolving in water is high.
 Organic compounds such as alcohols, phenol, aldehyde, ketone, carboxylic acids, amines and more can make hydrogen bonds.